Janet (Boog) Bookey

 In the early 1970s Thomas recognized the need for effective renewable energy technology to combat the increasing environmental damage caused by fossil fuel consumption.
 He applied his engineering experience in the aerospace industry with his understanding of ecology toward the invention of Vertical Axis Wind Turbines (VAWTs).
 During this early period, Thomas also envisioned a ‘wind industry’ combining government incentives, investment support and technology innovation.
 As the head of the California Wind Energy program in the early 1980s, he helped to enact this vision and to create the original concept of commercial scale wind farming in California.

 Prior to working for the California Energy Commission, Bob was the head of the nascent Wind Energy program for the U.S. Air Force.
-Bob holds a BS in Aeronautical Engineering from the University of Michigan.
+Bob held a BS in Aeronautical Engineering from the University of Michigan.

 George Wagner, was a co-founder along with Bob Thomas and Sam Francis, of Wind Harvest Company.
 He served as President and over the course of thirty years as the major fund raiser for the company.
 He established a large group of enthusiastic investors whose money, energy and good will have kept the start-up company going in a very challenging business climate.
 Alternative energy companies have not been given as much support as they have needed to launch an effective clean energy industry.
 Without George’s confident spirit and perseverance, WHI would not have survived.
 He was unflagging in recognizing wind energy as fundamental to creating a cleaner and healthier energy industry all over the globe He was unstoppable in his efforts to bring WHI’s VAWTs to the world market.